Maki: on-disk memoization for (deterministic) fun and profit

 Computing dependencies

-The first function is find_deps
+The first function is find_deps.
+It takes a module m,

-a list of libraries deps
+a list of libraries deps that are required for building m, and

-lives; it returns the list of modules m
+the path in which m lives; it returns the list of modules m

-depends upon using a memoized invocation of ocamldep
+depends upon using a memoized invocation of ocamldep.

 (* other modules [m] depends on *)